 Our current division chief, Kenneth S. Knox, MD, arrived in 2010 from the Southern Arizona VA Health Care System, where he was chief of medicine.
 Previously, Dr. Knox was the Indiana University School of Medicine’s immunologic lung disease program director.
 Here, he holds a dual appointment in medicine and immunobiology, and is departmental vice chair for education.
 Dr. Knox is known nationally for his translational research in HIV-related pulmonary diseases and has clinical expertise in sarcoidosis, fungal diagnostics, immunologic lung disease, and bronchoalveolar lavage.

 Our division now numbers more than 30 physicians and scientists.
 It is home to many nationally and internationally known physician-scientists pursuing breakthroughs in translational medicine to various pulmonary diseases and conditions.
 These include Sai Parthasarathy, MD, head of the Center for Sleep Disorders, our Department Chair Monica Kraft, MD, and Joe G. N. “Skip” Garcia, MD, senior vice president, UA Health Sciences.
-Furthermore, our Pulmonary Services program was named this year among the top 50 in the nation by U.S. News & World Report.
+Furthermore, our Pulmonary Services program was named recently among the top 50 in the nation by U.S. News & World Report.